 What is The New York Times - Remote Access

 Courtesy of the California State Library, all California public libraries now have online access to The New York Times newspaper.
 This resource is available for access outside the library and has The New York Times regular newspaper content from 1851 to present.
-For access to New York Times from inside the library, see our New York Times - In Library Access page (1851-1922 and 1981 to present).

 How Do I get Started?

 Remote access only: This access link will not work on library computers or Wi-Fi

 Have your library card ready (Don't have one?
 No problem!
 Check out our eCard registration page)

 Go to: NYT Remote

 Register for an acct with an email address (sign in if you already have an account)

 You have checked out a 24-hour pass to access NYT (To renew your pass after 24 hours simply log into the above link again.
 Make sure to select the "Log in here" link to renew your access)

 Log into the New York Times website or app and explore articles from 1851 to present.